lalithvenkat/My-works/Bda Task 1/Readme.md

 I have performed an Exploratory Data Analysis on a Melbourne housind data using R programming.

-The dataset contains information of about 35000 houses in the city of melbourne The variables of the dataset are:
+The dataset contains information of about 35000 houses in the city of melbourne.

+The variables of the dataset are:
 * Rooms:Number of rooms
 * Price:Price in Australian dollars